cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 using TiledMmaAtom = MMA_Atom<SM80_16x8x16_F32F16F16F32_TN>
 ```

-You might wonder, why 16x8x16 and not 16x16x16?
+You might wonder why 16x8x16 and not 16x16x16.
 Again, it's a hardware design choice made by NVIDIA engineers.
-There are a few reasons why:
+There are a few reasons:
-1. Less register pressure: B and C fragments are both 16x8, reducing the total register footprint by 16x16 per warp.
+1. Less register pressure: B and C fragments are both 16x8, reducing the total register footprint compared to a 16x16 per warp.
 2. More register re-use.
 Each A tile is used twice per B and C tile, reducing the number of simultaneous register reads.
 3. Best "area of efficiency".
-NVIDIA certainly tested many combos and somehow found this size to be optimal.
+NVIDIA certainly tested many combos and found this size to be optimal.

-This is by far not an exhaustive list, and tensor core shapes change generation-to-generation for a multitude of reasons.
-It's best to just use it as-is instead of wondering all day why it is this way.
+This is by no means an exhaustive list, and tensor core shapes change generation-to-generation for a multitude of reasons.
+It's best to just use it as-is instead of wondering all day why it is the way it is.
 The TiledMMA atom conveniently defines which threads get which chunks and which registers are used for the MMA, which we can see below:

 ![MMA Atom thread layout.
 We can see each thread gets 32-bits (2 halfs) at a time.
 For each 16x16 tile, each thread has two 32-bit pairs per row, and only 1 32-bit pair for each 16x8 tile.](mma_atom.png)